Assasans/found-footage/README.md

 ## IMPORTANT INFORMATION

-This mod sends your in-game camera footage to the server __along with audio__, depending on the mod's configuration.
+This mod sends your in-game camera footage to the server __along with audio__, depending on the mod's configuration. **Anyone can watch your videos later.**
 You can request your data or have it removed, see configuration file for more information.

 ## Gameplay